Quintus/cinch-plugins/README.md

   returned HTML’s `title` and `description` meta tags into the channel.

+PidFile
+: Allows you to create a PID file for your Cinch process.

 Many plugins are highly configurable, so you really want to check out each plugin’s documentation at the top of the respective plugin file.